-3.3.
-Baryon inventory and metal enrichment
+1.3.3 Baryon inventory and metal enrichment

-The universal baryon fraction of the total matter content of the universe $f_b^o \approx 0.17$ is well determined from the angular power spectrum of the CMB (Komatsu et al 2011).
-There is a well established trend in the baryon fraction observed in dark matter haloes as a function of halo mass (Fig. 7).
-The most massive systems, i.e. clusters with total masses of order $10^{15}$ M $\odot$ , have baryon fractions that approach the universal value (Dai et al 2010).
+The universal baryon fraction of the total matter content of the Universe $f_b^o \approx 0.17$ is well determined from the angular power spectrum of the CMB (Komatsu et al 2011).
+There is a well established trend in the baryon fraction observed in dark matter haloes as a function of halo mass (Fig. 1.7).
+The most massive systems, i.e. clusters with total masses of order $10^{15} \,\mathrm{M}{\odot}$ , have baryon fractions that approach the universal value (Dai et al 2010).
 For $L{\star}$ galaxies like the Milky Way, $f_b \lesssim 5\%$ ; in the limit of ultrafaint dwarf galaxies, $f_b$ approaches zero.
 The explanations for this phenomenon are many and varied: either specific accretion rates decline with halo mass, or the lower mass haloes are interacting with their environment, or starburst-driven winds remove baryons more easily, or the baryons are less visible in lower mass systems.

 Shull et al (2012) have recently provided a useful baryon census of the local universe.
-In Fig. 8, the baryon census is given as 25% in a warm-hot intergalactic medium, 28% in the Ly $\alpha$ forest, 4% in the intracluster medium, 9% in galaxies and a further 5% in the circumgalactic medium (i.e. on scales of the halo virial radius); a further 29% is listed as 'missing in action.'
+In Fig. 1.8, the baryon census is given as 25% in a warm-hot intergalactic medium, 28% in the Ly $\alpha$ forest, 4% in the intracluster medium, 9% in galaxies and a further 5% in the circumgalactic medium (i.e. on scales of the halo virial radius); a further 29% is listed as 'missing in action.'
 Circumgalactic media (CGM) are in essence multiphase gaseous haloes that extend to the halo virial radius.
 Spectacular evidence for the widespread occurrence of the CGM has come from OVI absorption observed through the haloes of $L{\star}$ galaxies at intermediate redshift (Tumlinson et al 2011).
 Interestingly, CGM galaxies are almost exclusively systems with active star formation; this gas appears to be circulating through the halo rather than escaping in a large-scale wind.

 The baryon inventory is highly uncertain at the present time.
-The SSD budget (i) overlooks the intracluster medium in more numerous, low mass clusters ( $\leq 10^{14} M{\odot}$ ); and (ii) the existence of a diffuse shock-heated IGM with a temperature above $10^7$ K. The budget suffers from problems of double counting phases, assumes fixed chemical abundances, uses ionisation corrections from numerical simulations which may not account for all sources of heating, and so forth.
+The SSD budget (i) overlooks the intracluster medium in more numerous, low mass clusters ( $\lesssim 10^{14} \ \mathrm{M}{\odot}$ ); and (ii) the existence of a diffuse shock-heated IGM with a temperature above $10^7 \mathrm{K}$ .
+The budget suffers from problems of double counting phases, assumes fixed chemical abundances, uses ionisation corrections from numerical simulations which may not account for all sources of heating, and so forth.
 Thus it remains unclear whether there are missing or invisible baryons in the universal baryon inventory (cf. Danforth & Shull 2008; Shull et al 2012).

-The dramatic evolution in the star formation rate density ( $\dot{\rho}{\star}$ ) (Hopkins & Beacom 2006) is expected to leave a signature in the baryon mass locked up in stars vs. gas with cosmic time.
-More of the mass is expected to be locked up in stars as the universe ages.
-This is largely borne out by HST imaging of the stellar content of galaxies when compared to the cold gas content in Lyman limit systems (Wolfe et al 2006).
-The corresponding evolution in the universal metal content is also observed (Ryan Weber et al 2009; Rafelski et al 2012).
-The CIV absorbers show dramatic evolution at $z \sim 6$ suggesting a universal metallicity threshold of $Z{\rm IGM} \gtrsim 10^{-4} \rm Z{\odot}$ by this redshift (Ryan Weber et al 2009).
-These authors interpret this signature as fossil evidence of unseen stellar evolution at $z \sim 9$ .
+The dramatic evolution in the star formation rate density $(\dot{\rho}{\star})$ (Hopkins & Beacom 2006) is expected to leave a signature in the baryon mass locked up in stars vs. gas with cosmic time.
+More of the mass is expected to be locked up in stars as the Universe ages.
+This is largely borne out by HST imaging of the stellar content of galaxies when compared to the cold gas content in